vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 # This is GOOD - service has clear boundaries
 ```

 **Real-World Impact:** Payment Service can evolve independently 85% of the time.
-The 15% coupling is acceptable—some coordination is natural in distributed systems.
+The 15% coupling is acceptable-some coordination is natural in distributed systems.

 ```python
 # Service B: User Profile Service